Executive Cyber Security Awareness Training Course

 - Install and configure OpenDJ.

-- Maintain an OpenDJ server, including monitoring, troubleshooting, and optimizing for performance.
+- Maintain an OpenDJ server by monitoring, troubleshooting, and optimizing performance.

 - Create and manage multiple OpenDJ databases.